 The hubris comes, in part, from the success he’s experienced since opening his first restaurant.
 The team’s work to perfect every detail, and then maintain that level of excellence, has made Osteria Tulia consistently one of the best restaurants in Southwest Florida and, according to Florida Trend, the state.

 When the space next door opened up, instead of expanding his original restaurant, he decided to execute a new concept.
 The always-packed nature of Bar Tulia is proof enough of its success.

-He hosted Naples’ first James Beard Foundation dinner and then was invited to cook at the James Beard House in New York.
+He hosted a James Beard Foundation dinner in Naples and then was invited to cook at the James Beard House in New York.
 Short of becoming a celebrity chef or getting a Michelin star, he didn’t have much more to prove.

 Except to himself.

 “I’ve always been looking to go to the next level, asking myself what’s the next step,” he says.
 While he hasn’t been in a rush to see something new happen (see his nine years at the helm of Campiello as proof), he has had his eye on another rung up on the ladder.

 “Vincenzo has more passion for what he does than any man I’ve ever met,” Anna says.
 “He’s got the talent, but the passion is why I knew Osteria would succeed.
 We just needed the right people and the right location.”

 Sometimes Betulia’s passion might be too much on his sleeve.
 He initially scared Anna away when he told her early on in their first stint of dating that he was going to marry her.
 But that same passion drives Betulia to care about the details, from The French’s hand-painted murals that reminded him of a place in New York to the amount of crème fraiche on a salad plate.